Student Activists’ Lifelong Commitment to Service and Justice

 Arnold Eric Sevareid

 As a student, Arnold Sevareid (who later dropped his first name) was a leader of the Anti-Drill movement and Antiwar activism.
 As a writer for the Minnesota Daily, he covered these events as well.
 He was a member of the Jacobins, a group of students who challenged the administration on many issues.
 He was denied the editorship of the paper, he believed, as a result of his political stands.
-As an undergraduate he worked for the Minneapolis Journal, one of the city’s newspapers, and wrote a multi-part series on the fascist Silver Shirts, which also angered Ray Chase.
+As an undergraduate he worked for the Minneapolis Journal, one of the city’s newspapers, and wrote a multi-part series on the fascist Silver Shirts, which also angered Ray Chase, who included him in his lists of “radical students.”
 He graduated in 1935.
 Sevareid’s distinguished career as a war correspondent, journalist, and pioneer in network broadcasting made him one of his generation’s most significant journalists.

 B. Warner Shippee